You are here

 - First, Water Resources’ highest priority is to decrease the impacts of CSO to the watershed by increasing the waste water treatment plant’s capacity to store and treat combined stormwater and wastewater.
-Engineering design of this project is currently underway and construction is planned to start in 2018.
+Construction is underway and projected to be complete in early 2021

-- Secondly, we will replace a smaller collector sewer in the Campbell Ave area and possibly install a combined flow storage tank along Fort Ave.
+- Thirdly, we will replace a smaller collector sewer in the Campbell Ave area and construct a small separation project along Fort Ave.

-- Finally, we will install controls at eleven of the eventual seventeen remaining overflow points to capture debris and reduce the overflow volume at those locations.
+- Finally, we will install controls at seven of the eventual seventeen remaining overflow points to capture debris and reduce the overflow volume at those locations.

-Construction of projects in #2 and #3 above will be incorporated as funding is acquired.
+Construction of projects in the third and fourth bullets above will be incorporated as funding is acquired.

 This new LTCP will save the City of Lynchburg an estimated $240 million compared to its initial plan.
 With an estimated cost of $60 million, we hope to complete the projects outlined in the LTCP by 2027.

-To stay up-to-date on project progress on Facebook and Twitter!
+To stay up-to-date on project progress on Facebook, Twitter, and Instagram!